-where gap_t denotes the gap between the stock price and its historical benchmark value, and γ{1t}^i and γ{0t}^i , i = L,S, represent the influence of the gap on bulls' or bears' uncertainty premium and all other factors that influence this premium, respectively.
-The t subscripts on these parameters recognize that the relationship underpinning the market's
+where gap_t denotes the gap between the stock price and its historical benchmark value, and γ{1t}^i and γ{0t}^i , i = L, S, represent the influence of the gap on bulls' or bears'

-30Endogenous prospect theory builds on Kahneman and Tversky's (1979) prospect theory (Frydman and Goldberg, 2007).
+30 Endogenous prospect theory builds on Kahneman and Tversky's (1979) prospect theory (Frydman and Goldberg, 2007).
 It enables economists to model the "limits to arbitrage" solely on the basis of prospect theory.

-31The market's uncertainty premium is defined as a forecast of the return to holding a long position in the market.
+31 The market's uncertainty premium is defined as a forecast of the return to holding a long position in the market.
 It is equal to the bulls' premium relative to the bears' premium because a positive return on a long position implies a negative return on a short position.
 Consequently, a small uncertainty premium in the aggregate does not imply that bulls and bears require a small premium to take open positions in the market.
 A small market premium would asrise if the group of bulls' and bears' premiums were large but comparable.

-32The market's unceratinty premium can be thought of as an expected return on holding a long position in the market.
+32 The market's uncertainty premium can be thought of as an expected return on holding a long position in the market.
 But, it is a weighted average of the expectations of bulls and bears, where the bears' expectations of the return are of course negative.